-Trends in nitrogen deposition are difficult to assess because there are many years with incomplete data for most NTN sites shown in Table 19.
-For sites with adequate data available over the entire period of record, nitrogen deposition has largely remained unchanged throughout the observational period.
-However, at the Alamosa, Las Animas Fish Hatchery, and Rocky Mountain National Park-Beaver Meadows locations, recent nitrogen deposition values have trended slightly higher.
-At each of the four active CASTNET stations in Colorado, nitrogen deposition has generally remained unchanged throughout the period of record.
+Trends in nitrogen deposition are difficult to evaluate due to incomplete data for many NTN sites (Table 19).
+At locations with consistent data, nitrogen deposition has generally remained stable over time.
+However, recent measurements at Alamosa, Las Animas Fish Hatchery, and Rocky Mountain National Park-Beaver Meadows show a slight increase.
+In contrast, nitrogen deposition at Colorado's four active CASTNET stations has remained largely unchanged throughout the period of record.